-Creator and author of "Low-tech Magazine", a blog that is published in English, Dutch and Spanish.
+Kris De Decker is the creator and author of "Low-tech Magazine", a website that is published in several languages.
 Low-tech Magazine refuses to assume that every problem has a high-tech solution.
-Since 2007.
-Creator and author of "No Tech Magazine".
-Short posts related to the same topics.
-Since 2009.

 Earlier Work